psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 on M-DQN and M-IQN.
 In the classic control environments neither of the Munchausen variants seem to yield much of an improvement over their base agents.
 In Minatar, while M-DQN does seem to improve over DQN, the same cannot be said of M-IQN.
-We explored combining all the Rainbow components4 with the Munchausen agents and found that, in the classic control environments, while M-Rainbow underperforms relative to its non-Munchausen counterpart, M-IRainbow can provide gains.
+We explored combining all the Rainbow components with the Munchausen agents and found that, in the classic control environments, while M-Rainbow underperforms relative to its non-Munchausen counterpart, M-IRainbow can provide gains.
 In Minatar, the results vary from game to game, but it